 After just one show, Hervé Léger has been anointed the “New French Wrap Star.”
 Not only did Linda Evangelista model, she requested to be paid in dresses • The Ritz in Paris recommends a festive dessert finale at their restaurant: cantaloupe soup.
 Add the champagne before, or at the table to impress guests • Organized Labor’s Best Friend lives in the Waldorf and wears a diamond as big as a kumquat.
 Lilly Fallah Lawrence, oil heiress, campaigns for a liberal workforce from her pink bedroom filled with porcelain butterflies, antique fans, an Al Pacino Scarface poster, and three stuffed animals: Pandy F., Pooch, and Princess Isis.

 Haruki Murakami: “In Europe, I am always a foreigner, but here nobody sees me that way” • Jerry Seinfeld: “I collect Porsches, too, they’re very similar to my Dakota Jackson chairs: functional style” • Nicole Miller gets her palm read and it looks like her trip to St. Tropez may result in a major upheaval in her life: better for her to stay at her house in the Hamptons?
 “Can I get a letter from my astrologer to get out of my plane ticket?” • Paul Newman’s summer camp is for children with cancer and blood diseases.
-When one asked who he was, the actor pointed to his face on a carton of Newton’s Own Lemonade.
+When one asked who he was, the actor pointed to his face on a carton of Newman’s Own Lemonade.
 The kid asked, “Were you kidnapped?”

 Kurt Thometz’s first library consultant client was Diana Vreeland.
 “We could talk about Proust for hours.
 I still left wondering if she had read it, but she could talk about it so intelligently, it didn’t matter” • So many fingers in so many pies have led many to tout Michael Bloomberg as some kind of Ted Turner or Rupert Murdoch of Wall Street.
 His lips purse when he hears the comparison.
 “A lot of people don’t like those guys.
 I’d rather have them think of me as Tom Cruise” • Whit Stillman on posing for photographs: “I won’t smile.
 I just won’t frown.
 I’ll be… well, less” • Brooke Shields on boyfriend Andre Agassi: “Am I engaged?
 No. Even my mom called and asked if I had gotten married.
 I said, ‘Don’t you think I’d tell you?’
 She said she didn’t know anymore.”